 - Cutting short outdoor playtime because of oppressive heat–then resenting the indoor “zoomies”

-- Buying bargain foods because you can’t afford it anymore
+- Buying bargain foods because you can’t afford premium anymore

 - Lying to your dog about heading to the vet